What Researchers Did

 What They Found

-The review identified only four randomized controlled trials and one controlled clinical trial.
+The review identified only four randomised controlled trials and one controlled clinical trial.
 The best available evidence from these trials indicated no benefit of hyperbaric oxygen therapy for stroke patients.
 Additionally, 17 observational studies were found, all of which were deemed to be of poor quality.

 Canadian Relevance